 - Finally, if you’re reading this and your child is not yet in P1, then you still have a bit of time to really nail the basics of your child’s mandarin skills.
 I would highly recommend trying the Sage Basic 500 series which I reviewed here .
 Sagebooks is a set of 25 workbooks which step-by-step teaches your child to read 500 common Chinese characters.
 It’s great for a younger child, who hasn’t had a lot of exposure to wider reading yet.
 Flash cards and literacy apps at home could also be a fun way to build scaffolding so you are a fully P1-ready family.

-Within 6 months my daughter could read and write over 1300 characters are the intervention – see continuation of the story here.
+The upside is that within 6 months my daughter could read and write over 1300 characters after the intervention, and she’s gone on to do Higher Chinese for upper primary.
+If you wan to find oure more on the intervention – see continuation of the story here.

 What tips do you have?